Sustainability

 (1) Timeframes

-We set short-term, medium-term, and long-term timeframes.
+We set short-term, medium-term, and long-term timeframes for considering risks and opportunities.

 Timeframe Reason for setting